 What Is End-of-Life Management for Photovoltaics?

 End-of-life management for photovoltaics (PV) refers to the processes that occur when solar panels and all other components are retired from operation.
 There are millions of solar installations connected to the grid in the United States, which means there are hundreds of millions of PV panels in use.
-Most PV systems are young—approximately 70% of solar energy systems have been deployed in the past five years.
+Most PV systems are young—approximately 70% of solar energy systems in existence have been installed since 2017.
 The estimated operational lifespan of a PV module is about 30-35 years, although some may produce power much longer.
-So, while there are not many systems entering the waste stream right now, more systems will come to the end of their useful life in the next few decades.
+While few systems are entering the waste stream right now, more systems will come to the end of their useful life in the next few decades.

 In addition, new materials, designs, and practices can help to reduce PV manufacturing’s environmental impact by minimizing waste, energy use, negative effects on human health, and pollution.
 Learn more about PV materials and how they work.